 We estimate that the additional margin required by the proposal could be as high as \$1.0 trillion and hundreds of billions of additional liquidity would need to be secured for financial entities and dealers.
 This estimate does not include initial margin for any derivatives other than interest rate products but does include variation margin for all products.
-We note that the OCC estimated the total impact would be \$2.05 trillion in additional initial margin.3 Of this, approximately \$1.1 trillion is attributed to interest rate products alone over a one year period.4
+We note that the OCC estimated the total impact would be \$2.05 trillion in additional margin.4 The OCC estimate includes approximately \$753 billion of initial margin for foreign exchange contracts, which are not included in our analysis.5